project-oak/oak/README.md

 TODO: Use https://webassembly.org/docs/modules/#module-start-function when Rust supports it.

 An Oak Module may optionally rely on one or more **host calls**: these are invoked as regular WebAssembly functions, but their implementation is fulfilled by the Oak VM itself in order to perform side-effects or interact with the host system or other Oak Servers.

 All Oak host calls are defined in the `oak` import module.

 The currently supported host calls are the following:

 -   `print: (i32, 132) -> nil`: Prints a string to standard output on the host system.
 To be used for debugging only, as it leaks data.
 Will be removed before release.

     *   arg 0: Offset of block to print
     *   arg 1: Length of block to print

--   `get_time: (i32) -> nil`: Retrieves the current time from the host
+-   `get_time: () -> i64`: Retrieves the current time from the host system.
-    system.
     TODO: Implement this via
     [Roughtime](https://blog.cloudflare.com/roughtime/).

-    *   arg 0: Offset of block to receive number of milliseconds.
+    *   return 0: Number of nanoseconds.

 -   `read: (i32, i32, i32) -> i32`: Reads from the specified input channel.